ciechanowiec/live_currency_converter/README.md

 <img src="!presentation/program_architecture.jpg">

 ## National Bank of Poland API
-1. The official description of NBP’s API used by the program is published here: http://api.nbp.pl/en.html
+1. Official description of NBP’s API used by the program is published here: http://api.nbp.pl/en.html

 2. The program retrieves data from NBP by HTTP in JSON format.